Cem Özdemir: German Agriculture Minister

 Biography

-Cem Özdemir, born on December 21, 1965, in Bad Urach, Germany, is a prominent German politician of Turkish descent.
-He was a pivotal figure in the Green Party and became known for his efforts toward sustainability and environmental issues. Özdemir pursued his studies in social pedagogy at the Fachhochschule für Sozialwesen in Reutlingen, which laid the foundation for his career in politics.
+Cem Özdemir was born on December 21, 1965, in Bad Urach, Germany.
+He is a prominent politician of Turkish descent with a notable career in the Green Party.
+His early education in social pedagogy at the Fachhochschule für Sozialwesen in Reutlingen set the stage for his dedication to sustainability and environmental issues in politics.

 Current Place of Work